nick-ng/poe-map-team/README.md

 - 5.0 Kinetic Rain (1, Kinetic Rain of Impact)
 - 4.5 Spark (2, Spark of the Nova, Spark of Unpredictability)
 - 4.0 Bladestorm (1, Bladestorm of Uncertainty)
+- 4.0 Scourge Arrow (1, Scourge Arrow of Menace)
 - 4.0 Power Siphon (1, Power Siphon of the Archmage)
 - 4.0 Storm Brand (1, Storm Brand of Indecision)
 - 4.0 Summon Raging Spirit (1, Summon Raging Spirit of Enormity)
-- 3.8 Mirror Arrow (2, Mirror Arrow of Bombarding Clones, Mirror Arrow of Prismatic Clones)
+- 3.5 Mirror Arrow (2, Mirror Arrow of Bombarding Clones, Mirror Arrow of Prismatic Clones)
 - 3.5 Toxic Rain (2, Toxic Rain of Withering, Toxic Rain of Sporeburst)
 - 3.5 Ball Lightning (2, Ball Lightning of Orbiting, Ball Lightning of Static)
 - 3.0 Animate Guardian (1, Animate Guardian of Smiting)